Drazape/CutClut/README.md

 # WebSanitizer
-WebSanitizer cleans and optimizes websites by removing premium content ads, privacy policies, and other unnecessary elements, providing users with a streamlined and clutter-free browsing experience.
+WebSanitizer cleans websites by removing premium content ads, privacy policies, and other unnecessary elements, providing users with a streamlined and clutter-free browsing experience.
 Simple, efficient, and effective

 ## Usage
 ### - Automatic (*[U-block origin](https://ublockorigin.com)*)